 There could be much more said about the conditions for the L-wing.
-By all accounts, it was a dump, but talk with anyone who ever worked in that little building, or the students who were educated in there, and you will have a difficult time finding anything aside from kind words and fond memories.
+By all accounts, it was pretty dumpy, but talk with anyone who ever worked in that little building, or the students who were educated in there, and you will have a difficult time finding anything aside from kind words and fond memories.

 Since the L-wing was so far removed from the main building, those who worked together shared a palpable camaraderie.
 As there was a parking lot behind the building, we hardly ever had a reason to go into the main building except for meetings or other small errands; we would just get out of our cars and walk right into the L-wing.
 In fact, we kind of detested having to go to the main building.

 Due to being largely left alone from the politics of the main building, we typically formed our own opinions, and when our strong opinions were forced to interact with the main building politics, it usually did not go well.
 I always linked us to the state of Alaska; we were part of the United States, but the lower 48 never really paid us much attention, and when they did, they did not understand us, nor did we understand them.
 We knew how to take care of our business and did not need the involvement of the main building in our affairs, thank you very much.
 To say that the people who worked in the L-wing was family might be a bit mild.
 We were clan.
 We were tribal.